Faculty & Staff

 Dr. Springer is the recipient of a number of awards, scholarships, and distinctions, some of which include: a major Studentship Award from the MS Society of Canada (2002); the Dean’s Entrance Scholarship, PhD program at the University of Calgary (2004); the Queen Elizabeth II Graduate Scholarship (2006, 2007, and 2008); the Alberta Graduate Student Scholarship (2004); the Province of Alberta Doctoral Fellowship (2006); an International Organization of Multiple Sclerosis Nurses (IOMSN) (2006) Fellowship; the Calgary Chapter Nomination for the International P.E.O.
 Scholar Award (2006); and a nomination for the International Institute for Qualitative Methodology (IIQM) Doctoral Dissertation Award (2009).
 She teaches in both the undergraduate and graduate programs in the College of Nursing in the areas of nursing issues, ethics, policy, politics, professionalism, communication and leadership.
 Dr. Springer is a member of the Global Interprofessional Health Group and has been involved in facilitating student learning in interprofessional practice through her involvement with the “Longitudinal Elderly Person Shadowing Project” (LEPS)(2010-2012).
 She has also been involved in interprofessional curriculum development through her service as a member of the College of Health Science Deans (CHSD) interprofessional Curriculum Committee (2010-2012).
-Dr. Springer serves as the Vice-Chair of the University of Saskatchewan’s Biomedical Research Ethics Board (07/2014-01/2017), and as quorum member knowledgeable in ethics (10/2012-01/2017).
-She is a member of the St. Paul’s Hospital Ethics Committee.
-She is a member of the Canadian Bioethics Society and the Canadian Association of Research Ethics Boards.
+Dr. Springer served as the Vice-Chair of the University of Saskatchewan's Biomedical Research Ethics Board (07/2014-01/2017), and as quorum member knowledgeable in ethics (10/2012-01/2017).
+She is a member of the St. Paul's Hospital Ethics Committee and a member of the Canadian Bioethics Society.
 She conducts peer reviews for the Journal of Medical Ethics, Nursing Philosophy, Qualitative Health Research and Critical Studies in Education, and is a grant reviewer for the Michael Smith Foundation for Health Research.
 She is also an active member of the International Philosophy of Nursing Society.
 Dr. Springer’s educational, experiential, and research background, positions her to conduct health care research using both quantitative and qualitative methodologies; however her preferred methodological approach is the application of Foucauldian concepts, principles, and theories to the conduct of discourse analysis.

 Springer, R. A., & Clinton, M. (2015).
 Doing Foucault: Inquiring into Nursing Knowledge with Foucauldian Discourse Analysis.
 Nursing Philosophy, 16(2), 87-97. doi: 10.1111/nup.12079.